bdmendes/bdmendes.github.io/content/slides/2025/2025-01-01-lcom-lab-work.md

 - My advice is **disable/refrain from using all of these helper tools**
     - You'll have plenty of time throughout your life to be more productive with these; now it is the time to learn the fundamentals
     - And of course, you will **fail** this course or be penalized if we suspect of plagiarism

 ---

+### Grading

+- 60%: Project
+  - Reactive application from scratch using the devices you will interact with in the labs
+  - Graded by a group of 2 professors, one of them your class professor
+  - The labs are not *directly* evaluated
+- 40%: Tests
+  - Theoretical+practical, multiple choice
+  - Dates available in Moodle

+---